Everyday Nourishing Foods

 Instructions

-• Soak the black-eyed peas for 6 to 8 hours.
+• Soak the black-eyed peas for 4 to 6 hours.
 Though soaking is optional, I usually soak my black-eyed beans.
-Soaking will make cooking faster and easy for digestion.

 • Wash the soaked or dried black-eyed peas a couple of times and add them to the Instant pot inner pot.